Patrick Reusse: Where are the answers? Hard to find one today in Minneapolis

 Sadly, the pause did not last long.
 As the controversy over the police shooting death of Amir Locke simmered, another horrendous moment struck Hallman's city of Minneapolis, and very close to home.

-Deshaun Hill, a 15-year-old sophomore at North Community High School, was shot on Wednesday afternoon near a convenience store at Lyndale Avenue and Golden Valley Road.
+Deshaun Hill, a 15-year-old sophomore at North Community High School, was shot on Wednesday afternoon near a convenience store at Penn Avenue and Golden Valley Road.
 He was taken off life support Thursday.

 He was a quarterback, a basketball player … by all the rushed postmortems, a terrific kid headed for exceptional things in athletics and in life.